SvrCvs/vlm_surv/README.md

-# VERITAS: A VLM-Based Forensic Framework for Surveillance Video Analysis
+# VESSI - VLM-Enhanced Support for Surveillance and Investigations

 This repository contains the official implementation and evaluation materials for the paper:

-> **VERITAS – A Vision-Language Based Forensic Framework for Surveillance Videos**
+> **VESSI - VLM-Enhanced Support for Surveillance and Investigations**
 > Submitted to *Forensic Science International: Digital Investigation*.

 ---